-here are now 34 states, plus Washington D.C. that have legalised cannabis either for both recreation and medical use or medical reasons only.
+There are now 34 states, plus Washington D.C. that have legalized cannabis either for both recreation and medical use or medical reasons only.
 Despite this, so far only eighteen of these permit residents to grow their own plants.
-And, even in these states, the rules are different in terms of who may cultivate marijuana, how many plants can be grown and the state of maturity.
+And, even in these states, the rules are different in terms of who may cultivate marijuana, how many plants can be grown, and the state of maturity.

 As each state can determine its own policy there is a general lack of consistency, which is just another reason why a change of law at the federal level would make life so much simpler.
 One set of regulations covering the whole country would make much more sense and avoid confusion.

 For the most up-to-date home growing regulations by state, you can go to Marijuana Policy Project’s State Policy page but below you will find a state by state resume for quick reference.

 One area that does seem to apply throughout is that for recreational use the minimum age appears to be 21, and for medical, although no specific age is defined, the conditions that apply are varied and do not always appear to be logical.
 Read on and see what you think:-

 An adult over 21 can grow up to 6 plants but only 3 of these can be at the flowering stage.
 If more than one adult lives at the address the maximum increases to no more than 12 of which only 6 can be flowering.

 An adult over 21 can grow up to 6 plants.
 No additional plants if more adults live at the same address.
 Medical cannabis patients can grow as many as is required to treat their condition within a 100 sqft area.
 However, some local restrictions may also exist and amend this blanket rule!

 An adult over 21 can grow up to 6 plants for recreational or medical use but only 3 of these can be at the flowering stage.
 Medical users can request to grow more.
 If someone is a “caregiver”, with more than one patient, and they can have up to 5, can grow a maximum of 36 plants.